geekwise/geekwise_edc_round_two_review/README.md

  - Introduction To Team based projects
     - HTML Email newsletters are created in teams of four
-    - Each day is a different team to integrate the all soft skills
+    - Each day is a different team to intergrate the all soft skills
-    - Paired Programming is setup to speed the process of learning new technical skills.
+    - Paired Programming is setup to speed the procress of learning new technical skills.

 #Week 2: (02/08/16 - 02/12/16)
 ##Overview Of Concepts Covered

- - Employee / Freelancer / Entrepreneur
+ - Employee / Freelancer / Entreprenuer
-	 - employers value all three skills
+	 - employeers value all three skills
-	 - freelance work and opportunities on Upwork.com
+	 - freelance work and opporunities on Upwork.com

  - Freelancer
     - Upwork.com profiles created
     - First job proposals created
-    - Employable Skills Tests Taken and verified on Upwork.com
+    - Employable Skills Tests Taken and verifed on Upwork.com
     - Professional Photos are taken for all work related social profiles (Github/Twitter/Upwork/Linkedin)

  - Introduction To HTML5 and CSS3
-	- HTML Email Newsletter
-	- Static One Page Design Layout
+	- Three Landing Page Layouts Created
+	- Resumes Updated To Reflect New Job Opportunities

+- Geekwise Professional Workshop Series
+	- Resume Building And Targeting For Specific Job Opportunities
+	- Freelance Training On Job Proposals, In Person Meetings And Managing Project Expectations

  - Introduction to Github and GIT workflow for team based projects
     - Concepts are taught for combining team member projects into a single deliverable for a client